 Over 80% of Massachusetts’ population lives in the Greater Boston metropolitan region, making Massachusetts one of the most centralized states in the nation.
 Greater Boston is ranked tenth in population among US metropolitan statistical areas, home to nearly 5 million people.
 Greater Boston is typically understood to include five counties in Massachusetts: Norfolk, Suffolk, Plymouth, Middlesex, and Essex, plus two counties in New Hampshire: Rockingham and Strafford.

 The red dots represent a church in the metro Boston area.
 It is highly possible to have unintentionally overlooked a church.
-Bear in mind, that the purpose of the map is to illustrates the overwhelming need for the Gospel in metro-Boston.
+Bear in mind, that the purpose of the map is to illustrate the overwhelming need for the Gospel in metro-Boston.
 If we will advance the Gospel in the Northeast, we must plant more churches.

-- More Laborers
+- The Need is More Laborers

 Mt 9:35-87 is as applicable today as it was the day it was said, “And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.
 But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.
 Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few; Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.”